 The founders were inspired to create Elephant Gin following their own adventures in Africa.With a vision to conserve the wildlife they feel so passionately for, they decided to launch a product that would help conservation trusts.
 They strongly believe that this generation has a responsibility to support the African wildlife today, so others can continue to enjoy it in the future.
-With every bottle sold, Elephant Gin contributes 15% to two foundations that are devoted to the conservation of wildlife in Africa.

 BIG LIFE FOUNDATION is an anti-poaching organisation that employs over 280 rangers protecting two million acres of wilderness in the Amboseli-Tsavo ecosystem of East Africa (just north of Mount Kilimanjaro).
 They do so through innovative conservation strategies that address the greatest threats while – at the same time – satisfying the economic interests of the resident Maasai people in ways that improve the quality of life for the entire community.

 THE DAVID SHELDRICK WILDLIFE TRUST is known as the most successful orphan-elephant rescue and rehabilitation program in the world.
 Its elephant orphanage near Nairobi nurtures baby elephants who have been orphaned in the wild – often either left behind when their mother dies due to poaching or other human intervention.
 Each baby elephant has the support of a dedicated team to nurse them back to strength and to rear them in such a way that they can return to the wild when grown.